resgateio/resgate/docs/res-service-protocol.md

 ## Response
 When a request is received by a service, it should send a response as a JSON object.
-The object MUST have one of the following members, dependent upon whether the response is a successful *result*, a *resource*, or an *error*:
+The object MUST have one of the members, *result*, *resource*, or *error*, depending upon whether the request is successful, is a resource response, or is an error.
+In addition, the response MAY contain a *http* member, if the request had its *isHttp* member set to `true`.

 **result**
 Is REQUIRED on success if **resource** is not set.